daos-stack/action-variable-from-pragma/README.md

-A GitHub Action to …
+A GitHub Action to create a variable from a commit pragma